 supports risk-taking, invites a sharing of ideas, and

 creates a passion for lifelong learning.— Pine & Laurel Teacher at Stretch the Imagination

 Jerika is originally from the Bay Area and is currently living in Pacifica.
 She graduated from San Francisco State University with a child and adolescent development degree and finished her master’s degree in May of 2014 in early childhood development.
-She has worked with children for over seven years and will be going into her third school year here at Stretch as a teacher.
-Jerika has captured many amazing photos of our students throughout her years at Stretch and we so value this as a part of our documentation.
+Jerika has worked at Stretch the Imagination since 2012 and has captured many amazing photos of our students throughout her years.
+We so value this as a part of our documentation process.
 In her spare time, Jerika loves photography and enjoys visiting all the great neighborhoods around the city.

 Through my education at the University of Oklahoma,

 approaches, including the Reggio Emilia approach, all of

 which have shaped my teaching philosophy.— Magnolia & Willow Teacher at Stretch the Imagination

 Jonathan earned an undergraduate degree in elementary and kindergarten education before teaching Pre-K in DC.
 Intrigued by Reggio Emilia, play-based learning environments, and social and emotional learning, he left public school to teach at a Reggio Emilia-inspired school in California in 2014.
 Jonathan is currently studying a graduate program in early childhood education with an emphasis on trauma.
 He moved to San Francisco in 2018, and is excited to join the Stretch community.

 Growing up in the rural forests of Pennsylvania, Jonathan loved to play and explore outside, and he enjoys sharing his passion for nature.
 In his free time, Jonathan enjoys watching movies, hiking, eating, playing guitar, and attempting to surf at California’s incredible beaches.